Mirror, Mirror (TV series): Plot

 Later, Nicholas, who requires his family signet ring as proof of his identity, tells Jo that the container of toxic waste is safe, as he has hidden it in the well.
 Jo is horrified at this and now considers Nicholas to be the person responsible for the harm which had befallen her friends at the school.
 Nicholas promises her that everything would be okay.
 With the help of Tama, and the technology of 1995, a neutralising agent for the toxic waste is discovered, and a sufficient quantity is manufactured to render the waste in the container safe.

 Sir Ivor holds a ball, to which members of the New Zealand's high society has been invited (including Louisa's parents).
 While waiting at the fence for a chance for Nicholas to go to the yard to pour the neutralising agent in the container, music can be heard from Sir Ivor's ballroom and Nicholas teaches Jo to dance the old way.
 During the dance, Nicholas and Jo kiss each other, and Louisa and Tama shyly hold hands.

 Back in 1995, Jo's parents are very worried that Jo is back in 1919, and they decide to confront the elderly owner of the antique shop over the matter.
 They are surprised when the old man welcomes them and comments that they are expected.
 The elderly man tells them everything, and his true identity is revealed.
 He upsets Jo's parents when he states that he and Jo would marry (in 1919) and that Jo would not be returning to 1995.
 Meanwhile, back in 1919, Nicholas pours the neutralising agent into the container.
 Although he is successful in neutralising the toxic waste, it will still remain harmful for many years after 1919.
-However, it will be safe in 1995.
 Nicholas is able to travel through the mirror to 1995 and retrieve his ring.
-However, when he attempts to return to 1919 through the mirror with the ring, he discovers that he is unable to do so because the ring already exists in 1919.
+When he attempts to return to 1919 through the mirror with the ring, he discovers that he is unable to do so because the ring already exists in 1919.
 Nicholas is given two choices – he can return to 1919 without the ring (and, therefore, without him being able to prove his identity), or he can stay in 1995 with Jo.
 After he makes his choice the mirror begins to ripple and everyone must get to the time period they wish to remain in before the mirror vanishes from both periods.